NewToKali/python-ARP-Spoofer/README.md

 <h2>Description:</h2>

-This program helps in achiving man in the midlle by sending a posiend arp packet to the gatway and the desired target. which will then force the targets traffic to flow through the Hakers OS.
+This program helps in achieving man in the middle by sending a poisoned arp packet to the gateway and the desired target. which will then force the target traffic to flow through the Hakers OS.

 <h2>Prerequsite</h2>